 And that’s a tragedy.
 A too-common tragedy.

-One of the last people to speak yesterday was a woman named Rhonda Horn, who lives a half-block from the fellowship.
+One of the last people to speak yesterday was a neighbor who lives a half-block from the fellowship.

-Rhonda said that she saw the police tape as she drove by on her way to work on Tuesday morning.
-When she learned that a woman had been killed, and that it was being investigated as a murder, her first thought was, “It could have been me.”
+She saw the police tape as she drove by on her way to work on Tuesday morning.
+When she learned that a woman had been killed, and that the police were investigating it as a possible homicide, her first thought was, “It could have been me.”

 Rates of suicide and depression in Alaska are very high.
 Those of us gathered yesterday knew exactly what she meant.
 We know the crazy whispers in the darkness of the mind.

 It could have been any one of us.
 It could have been our spouse, parent, sibling, friend, co-worker or neighbor.
 It could have been any one of us.